 - Bachelor of Health Science South West Campus course lead

 Dr Stephanie Godrich is a Registered Public Health Nutritionist with both the Nutrition Society of Australia and the World Public Health Nutrition Association.
-Over the past 12 years, she has developed, delivered and evaluated numerous community-based food literacy programs, with multiple population groups through not-for-profit organisations.
-Her on-the-ground practitioner experience in rural and remote Western Australia led to the development of an award-winning partnership model, to enhance the efficacy of geographically expansive food literacy programs.
-Stephanie has also worked in the university sector in lecturing and/or research positions at ECU, Curtin and the University of Western Australia.
+Over almost 15 years, she has developed, delivered and evaluated numerous community-based food literacy programs, with multiple population groups through not-for-profit organisations.
+Her on-the-ground practitioner experience in rural and remote Western Australia led to the development of an award-winning partnership model, to enhance the effectiveness of nutrition programs delivered in Western Australia.
+Stephanie has worked in the university sector in lecturing and/or research project positions at ECU, Curtin and the University of Western Australia.
 She also works independently as a public health consultant to government and non-government organisations.
 Stephanie’s PhD focused on food security, fruit and vegetable consumption among children living in rural and remote communities.
 Dr Godrich is currently working with cross-sector stakeholders in fields such as food production, nutrition and dietetics, town planning, community development, social work and education to take a systems thinking approach to addressing food insecurity.
-Her other current research areas include healthy built food environments, supporting local food production and purchasing and cognitive impacts of food insecurity.
+Her other current research areas include healthy built food environments, food supply chains, local food production and cognitive impacts of food insecurity.

 - Prepare, Produce, Provide – Board Member, 2018